L-R Jorgen Randers, Jay Forrester, Donella Meadows, Dennis Meadows, William W, Behrans III |

 James Hansen testified to congress about the climate threat in 1988[v], which brought it out in the open.

-Therefore, it is appalling that climate change – whether it is anthropocentric or not – is denied by the leader of the “free world” even today and there is a significant population in the US and other countries who agree with him.
+is denied by the leaders of the “free world” even today and there is a significant

 According to Dr. Marshall Rosenberg – psychologist, activist and international conflict mediator;